What is a morning reading routine?

-I’m sharing what my morning routine looks like here, however this is a very personal thing so I’m not sharing this to say that I think everyone’s morning routine should look this way.
-We all grow in different ways and your way may look different than mine.
-Also, in different seasons of life, we can manage more, while in other seasons, not so much.
-For instance, despite my waxing poetic about what this time is for me right now and regretting my lack of it just a few years ago, I most likely would not have been able to do this when my children were babies and toddlers.
-This is what I can manage right now in this season of life.
+I’m sharing what my morning reading routine looks like here, but this is a very personal thing, so I’m not sharing this to say that I think everyone’s morning reading routine should look this way.
+We all grow in different ways, and your way probably looks different than mine.
+Also, we can manage more in some seasons of life, while in other seasons, not so much.
+For instance, despite my waxing poetic about what this time is for me right now and regretting my lack of it just a few years ago, I most likely would not have been able to do this when my children were very young.
+This routine is what I can manage right now in this season of life.

-I begin my time taking in a few deep breaths and bring my mind into God’s presence, flushing away all the thoughts and distractions pulling at my attention first thing in the morning.
-Then I pray Psalm 51 and praise God with 1 Peter 1:3 from the morning prayers for individuals and families in the Book of Common Prayer.
-This is somewhat ironic as I grew up in a church that frowned upon using pre-written prayers (aside from the Lord’s Prayer) and any kind of traditional liturgy, but in recent years, I’ve found a great deal of comfort in reciting these verses and prayers each and every day.
+Over the last few years, my routine has been to follow the Daily Devotions for Individuals and Families from the Book of Common Prayer, so I begin by praying Psalm 51 from the morning prayers collectively for my family.
+This practice took me a while to get used to as I grew up in a church that frowned upon using pre-written prayers (aside from the Lord’s Prayer) and any kind of traditional liturgy.
+However, in recent years, I’ve found a great deal of comfort in repeating these verses and prayers each and every day.

 - Celebration of Discipline by Richard Foster